saramangistu/medical-interaction-checker/README.md

 - **Profile Image Validation**: Ensures uploaded images contain a person.
 - **Deployment**: Hosted live on **Render**.

+## 🌐 Deployment Notes (Render)
+- The application backend is deployed on **Render (Free Tier)**.
+- Due to free tier limitations, **Ollama AI analysis cannot run on Render** and must be executed locally (via Docker).
+- This means:
+  - All standard features (auth, doctor panel, API integrations) run live on Render.
+  - Food–condition **AI analysis with Ollama** works only when connected to a local Ollama service.
 ---

 ## 🛠️ Tech Stack